montserrat1318/C/pia/README.md

 ##Cases Applied in my Demo

 ##References
--->For this project or the shopping cart program, I use certain fundamental references to carry out functions, libraries, etc... of the code, which are the following:
+For this project or the shopping cart program, I use certain fundamental references to carry out functions, libraries, etc... of the code, which are the following:

 1.- Kernighan, B. W., & Ritchie, D. M. (1973).
 The C Programming Language (2.a ed.)
 [Libro electrónico].
 Prentice Hall. http://cslabcms.nju.edu.cn/problem_solving/images/c/cc/The_C_Programming_Language_%282nd_Edition_Ritchie_Kernighan%29.pdf